-When you go to close on your home, you need to provide documentation that you have purchased an adequate amount of homeowner's insurance, usually in the form of the policy's declaration page which shows which coverages you carry and in what amount.
+When you go to close on your home, you need to provide documentation that you have purchased an adequate amount of homeowner's insurance, usually in the form of the policy's declaration page.
+This document shows which coverages you carry and in what amount.
 You don't always need mortgage insurance, although if you cannot make a down payment of at least 20 percent of the loan amount, your lender will likely require you to carry it.

 The good news is that you don't necessarily have to keep paying for mortgage insurance for the entire length of the loan.
-Although your lender may require you to keep it for a minimum of two to five years, you can then look to eliminate it through refinancing or by getting a new appraisal.
-With the latter method, if the new appraised value has risen to the point where the amount you owe is now less than 80 percent of the value, you can lose the mortgage insurance.
+Although your lender may require you to keep it for a minimum of two to five years, you can then look into eliminating it through refinancing or by getting a new appraisal.
+With the latter method, if the new appraised value has risen to the point where the amount you owe is now less than 80 percent of the value, you can get rid of the mortgage insurance.
 However, you'll want to keep homeowner's insurance for as long as you own the home.

 In some instances, your lender may purchase the mortgage insurance for you, in which case you will likely be charged a higher loan interest rate than if you were to purchase the insurance.

 With homeowner's insurance, you will bear the responsibility of obtaining coverage.
 You can get quotes from several insurance companies, although it is a good idea to start with the company that insures your vehicles.
 Many insurance companies offer a bulk discount if you insure your home and vehicles with them.

 - Can the Mortgage Company Waive the Insurance Requirement?

 - Can You Lose Your Mortgage if Home Insurance Is Cancelled?